fagci/audio-modem/README.md

 ./fsk.py fsk.wav
 ```

-and you will output of decoded file.
+and you will get output of decoded file.

 ## TODO